 You never know, you might also find a buyer there as well :)

-✅ Rarest Lego piece
+The Rarest Lego Piece

-- LEGO Ultimate Collector’s Series Millennium Falcon – A first edition of this iconic Lego set sold at auction in Las Vegas for $15,000.
+What’s the rarest Lego?
+LEGO Ultimate Collector’s Series Millennium Falcon – A first edition of this iconic Lego set sold at auction in Las Vegas for $15,000.
 It was an untouched set and sold before the later editions came out, which then devalued the older sets.
 A new version of this Millennium Falcon is available here, with what’s still an equally eye watering price tag!!

 - LEGO Taj Mahal, First Edition – This original edition Taj Mahal used to swap places with the Falcon for the top spot, although only ever reached $3500 at auction.
 There’s a new version of this classic Lego set, and you can see the Taj Mahal in all it’s glory here, complete with majestic price tag!